-The Housing Authority of Champaign County (HACC) has indicated that in order to submit their Five-Year Plan for FY 2005-2009 and Annual Plan for FY 2006, a Certification of Consistency must be executed by the City of Urbana, indicating that the Plan is consistent with the City of Urbana and Urbana HOME Consortium Consolidated Plan.
+The Housing Authority of Champaign County (HACC) has submitted their Five-Year Plan for FY 2005-2009 and Annual Plan for FY 2007 to the City for review and comment.
+In order to deposit the plan with HUD, a Certification of Consistency must be executed by the City of Urbana, indicating that the Plan is consistent with the 2005-2009 City of Urbana and Urbana HOME Consortium Consolidated Plan.

-The HACC has indicated that the public comment period on the Draft Plan ends December 30, 2005.
-They have requested that the City of Urbana provide the Certification shortly after this comment period has ended.
+The public comment period on the Draft Plan ends November 15, 2006.
+HACC staff have requested that the City of Urbana provide the Certification shortly after this comment period has ended.
+The Certification of Consistency is due to HUD prior to December 31, 2006.